theochem/chemtools/doc/usr_doc_quick_start.rst

 ChemTools as Python Scripts
 ---------------------------

-The built-in scripts allow using ChemTools through command-line without requiring any programming.
+The built-in scripts allow ChemTools to be run on the command-line, without any programming. requiring any programming.
 We have tried to make these scripts as versatile as possible, however, not every feature of ChemTools is accessible through scripts.
 These built-in scripts all have the ``chemtools-*.py`` filename format, and ``--help`` or ``-h`` flag can be used to learn the arguments required to perform the desired